greg-js/arch-wiki-md-repo/wiki/_content/english/Wacom Tablet.md

 With the arrival of Xorg 1.8 support for HAL was dropped in favor of [udev](/index.php/Udev "Udev") which might break auto-detection for some tablets as fitting udev rules might not exist yet, so you may need to write your own.

-~~If you have installed [libwacom](https://www.archlinux.org/packages/?name=libwacom) or associated packages like [libwacom-fedora](https://aur.archlinux.org/packages/libwacom-fedora/) remove those packages first.
-They are known to cause problems with newer version of X. *xf86-input-wacom* is the only package you need to install the X11 drivers.~~ **This may now break your system!**
+If you have installed [libwacom](https://www.archlinux.org/packages/?name=libwacom) or associated packages like [libwacom-fedora](https://aur.archlinux.org/packages/libwacom-fedora/) remove those packages first.
+They are known to cause problems with newer version of X. *xf86-input-wacom* is the only package you need to install the X11 drivers.

 ### Manual setup